Skip to content

 The asyncio executor was modified to skip legacy code in case it is asked to execute coroutine function.
 In case of sync function old code still executed, so old servers should be able to work.

-As far as our test covers all cases - we do not execute legacy code anymore if server is everywhere for user function written with async kword.
+As far as our test covers all cases - we do not execute legacy code anymore if all user functions in server are written with async kword.

 PS And I also made a change in pyproject, that now all warnings are not allowed for tests to pass